Statistical Rejection Sampling Improves Preference Optimization

 \section{Conclusion}

-In this paper, we proposed $\ours$ recipe to train large language models from human feedbacks.
+In this paper, we propose $\ours$ recipe to train large language models from human feedback as an alternative to RLHF.
 Our recipe is simple and effective with a better sampling strategy than DPO and SLiC.
-We unified loss functions used in DPO and SLiC from the preference optimization perspective with one as logistic regression and the other as support vector machine.
-We demonstrate our approach to be powerful on three tasks with comprehensive numerical experiments and analysis.
-Future work may includes studying $\ours$ on larger model, large scale decoding samples, other language generation tasks, other reward function and/or non-human feedback.
+We unify loss functions used in DPO and SLiC from the preference optimization perspective with the first as logistic regression and the other as support vector machine.
+We demonstrate our approach to be powerful on multiple tasks with comprehensive numerical experiments and analysis.
+Future work may include studying $\ours$ on larger scale decoding samples, other loss functions, other language generation tasks, online variants, and non-human feedback.